-Minooka Fire Protection District is comprised of fifty personnel, which is a combination of career and part-time firefighter/paramedics, and career and part-time support/office staff, as well as volunteer firefighters.
+Minooka Fire Protection District is comprised of more than fifty personnel, which is a combination of career and part-time firefighter/paramedics, and career and part-time support/office staff, as well as volunteer firefighters.

-Volunteers are still and integral part of our organization.
 Many organizations in our area no longer have a volunteer firefighter program; the Board of Trustees along with Chief Yancey and Deputy Chief Sprague plan to continue providing volunteer opportunities for many years to come to all those wanting to enter the fire service, an opportunity to begin their journey.
-Volunteer firefighters who remain engaged in the organization, participate in training and programs to become a highly qualified career firefighters one day.
 The goal of the fire district is to provide young people an opportunity to be a volunteer firefighter, part-time firefighter and then enter the career service.
 This is the best possible journey for young people beginning their fire service career.
 Volunteer firefighters take the same training journey as career firefighters.
 The fire district provides opportunities for them to attend firefighter academy and become a certified firefighter.

 The fire district offers opportunities for 15 - 17 year olds as well through the cadet firefighter program.
 Cadets participate in many of the training opportunities as the firefighters who are over 18.
 This is a great opportunity for kids who are thinking about the fire service.
 Cadet service gives them the opportunity to experience the fire service, and make an educated decision about their career path.
 The fire district employs part-time firefighter/EMT/Paramedics.
 Many of these part-time employees come from our volunteer recruit program or are career firefighters in other organizations looking for opportunities near their hometown.
 These opportunities can lead to a contract firefighter/paramedic position and as well as career positions with Minooka Fire District.